DanielHe4rt/twitter-scylladb-rust-university/instruqt-tracks/university-how-to-write-better-apps/01-setup-your-environment/assignment.md

 ---
-slug: create-multi-node-cluster
+slug: setup-your-environment
 id: bymiwpe7q7lw
 type: challenge
-title: Setup Environment
+title: "How to Write Better Apps: Introducing the Challenge and Setup the Environment"
 teaser: Just a test.
 notes:
 - type: video